Redocly/redocly-cli/docs/index.md

 ## What makes Redocly OpenAPI CLI great

 ### Superior performance
-Unlike other OpenAPI validation tools, Redocly OpenAPI CLI defines the possible type-tree of a valid OpenAPI definition then traverses it (similar to how compilers work).
+Unlike other OpenAPI validation tools, Redocly OpenAPI CLI defines the possible type tree of a valid OpenAPI definition, then traverses it (similar to how compilers work).
 The result?
 Better performance.

 ### A multi-file approach